tier4/edge-auto-jetson/README.md

 # Perception ECU Container

 This repository provides a sample ROS2 environment working on a Jetson AGX Xavier based ECU and GMSL2-compatible cameras.

 As a sample application, the following images show object recognition results using the contents of this repository.
-We plan to add other OSS applications here.
+Various perception applications will be added in the future and you can develop them in this provided environment.

 ![object recognition example](docs/sample.png "perception_ecu_container object recognition example")